Gabon Travel Advice

 Threat level: Low-Medium

-Trips to Gabon are relatively risk free for most.
-The country enjoys a low terror threat but travellers especially from western countries should be aware of the overall heightened threat.
+Trips to Gabon are relatively risk-free for most, although the current travel advice for Gabon is for visitors to take normal precautions when visiting the country.
+The country enjoys a low terror threat but travellers, especially from western countries, should be aware of the overall heightened threat.
 Political unrest is common at the moment, in 2015 the Benin Embassy in Libreville was burnt down by demonstrators.